BU-CLOUD-F20/Interactive_Web_Visualization/Project_Proposal.md

 ** **

 ## 1. Vision and Goals Of The Project:
-* Provide an intuitive user experience, especially for people outside of BU
+This project focuses on the development of an interactive, web-based visualization around the scientific collaboration network associated with the Hariri Institute faculty affiliates, leveraging data from a bibliographic database.
-* Serve as a base prototype for other departments
+*	Provide an intuitive user experience, especially for people outside of BU, that allows for easy networking and a visually pleasing network of connected collaborations
-* Provide a user interface that allows for easy networking and a clear, concise visualization of connected collaborations
+*	Provide researchers with a tool to find similar collaborators based on their profiles
-* Provide the ability for researchers to find similar collaborators based on their profiles
+*	May serve as a base prototype for other departments

 ## 2. Users/Personas Of The Project
 Admins at Hariri will go through an authentication process before being able to access the admin UI.
 Admins will be able to make additions and deletions if necessary.
 Regular users will only have the ability to access the information.